rodrigolrfm/SoftwareForTheAutomationOfDistributionProcesses/README.md

 # SoftwareForTheAutomationOfDistributionProcesses
-It's about a system that is responsible for analyzing the various problems that logistics distribution companies have in sending packages to their recipients.
+It's about a system that is responsible for analyzing the various problems that logistics distribution companies have in sending packages to their clients.